lightninglabs/pool/docs/faq.md

 Once all orders are in a final state \(either fully matched or canceled\), the trader daemon can be safely shut down.

+### I want to move `poold` to another machine, what files do I need to move?

+As long as there are no differences in the operating system or the processor architecture, moving `poold` to another machine is as easy as moving the `.pool` directory.

+However, because `poold` doesn't have any private keys on its own, it always has to be connected to the same `lnd` node.
+Moving `poold` between nodes is not supported and will result in errors.
+If you need to use a different `lnd` node, cancel all orders and close all accounts first, then start a fresh `poold` with a new `lnd` instance.